 THE GOAL OF UNIVERSAL BASIC SUBSISTENCE.
 This goal of abolishing poverty is acute both in developing economies that lack comprehensive welfare schemes but also in industrialized, wealthy nations where robots, AI and globalization are thought to threaten employment and income patterns for many people.
-This discourse is typical when discussing welfare models for developing countries and preparing economic policies for end-of-work futures.
+This discourse is typical when discussing welfare models for developing countries and preparing economic policies for endof-work futures.

 THE GOAL OF EQUAL OPPORTUNITIES.
 The prospect of upward social mobility as a reward for individual effort and hard work is thought to form the psychological mechanism that keeps societies together.
-However, this tends to require investments from an individual in order to improve their own future prospects-typically in education, apprentice and internship periods, time to search for a new job or to relocate to a new region.
-UBI would be a tool to enable these type of investments for people who spend all their active hours earning an amount of money that can barely cover the very basics.
+However, this tends to require investments from an individual in order to improve their own prospects - typically in education, apprentice and internship periods, time to search for a new job or to relocate to a new region.
+UBI would be a tool to enable these types of investments for people who spend all their active hours earning an amount of money that can barely cover the very basics.

-POSSIBLE.
-A central claim is that UBI increases the amount of tasks and actions that people can reach without worrying about income traps.
+THE GOAL OF ENCOURAGING PEOPLE TO WORK WHENEVER POSSIBLE.
+A central claim is that UBI increases the number of tasks and actions that people can perform without worrying about income traps.
 This discourse is typical for mainstream political groups in developed countries and when discussing welfare models suitable for the emerging gig and freelance economy.

-THE GOAL OF SELF-DETERMINATION AND AUTONOMY, in other words liberating people from monotonous, meaningless work.
+THE GOAL OF SELF-DETERMINATION AND AUTONOMY.
+Here the aim is to liberate people from monotonous, meaningless work.
 This goal is motivated by the ideal that people are capable of constantly learning new things and are eager to explore new things when provided with conditions where they are not always burdened by concerns about their basic needs.
 In principle, our era of abundant information has erased many of the technical restrictions that have hitherto prevented this ideal.
 Earning a living still demands significant time however.
 Therefore jobs that could instead be performed by machines should disappear.
-The new combination of livelihood and freedom of information will lead to a new type of prosperity.
-This discourse is typical for the new radical left and many techno utopians with great faith in the liberating power of exponential technologies.
+New kinds of livelihoods combined with freedom of information will lead to a new type of prosperity.17 This discourse is typical of the new radical left and many techno utopians with great faith in the liberating power of exponential technologies.

-THE GOAL OF FAIR REDISTRIBUTION FOR THE WEALTHACCUMULATING DIGITAL ERA.
+THE GOAL OF FAIR REDISTRIBUTION FOR THE WEALTH-

+Accumulating Digital ERA.
 The digital, global economy has enabled the most successful businesses to collect wealth in an unforeseen manner.
-Meanwhile substantial numbers of people in rich and middle-income countries struggle to find the same kind of well-paying jobs that the previous generation enjoyed.
-Growing employment insecurity and precarious conditions have prompted calls for new a type of income distribution where the wealthiest part of the population would distribute their acquired wealth to the rest of the population and thereby even the prospects of being able to enjoy the benefits of the recent development.
-18
+Meanwhile large numbers of people in rich and middle-income countries struggle to find the same kind of well-paying jobs that the previous generation enjoyed.
+Growing employment insecurity and precarious conditions have prompted calls for a new type of income distribution where the wealthiest part of the population would distribute their acquired wealth to the rest of the population and create thereby the prospect of everyone being able to enjoy the benefits of the new economy.18 published a proposal for a Universal Basic Services (UBS) model, which was framed as an alternative to the "citizens' income" or UBI system.
+According to the proposal, the UBS model should include significant investments in affordable housing, fare-free bus transport, free meals for risk groups, as well as access to basic services via telephone and online.